-Evoke Entrada is looking for part-time Transporter/Logistics Operators for its wilderness therapy program located in Santa Clara, UT.
+Evoke Entrada is looking for part-time and full-time Transporter/Logistics Operators for its wilderness therapy program located in Santa Clara, UT.

 Evoke provides personalized help for those struggling with mental health, addiction, common stage-of-life challenges, and family turmoil.
 Our approach of whole-health treatment provides participants an experience to learn, grow and evoke their own inner wisdom.
 Evoke operates as a close network of service-oriented individuals from diverse backgrounds and experiences.
 We work collaboratively with each other to help youth, young adults and families reconnect to their healthier, more authentic selves.

 Logistics Operators work directly with the Operations Director, Field Directors, and Backup to facilitate logistical support to the field and office.
 The main duties include intaking new clients into the program.
 This can typically look like driving to the Las Vegas airport and picking up clients.
 From there, a visit to our doctor and setting them up with the equipment for the field.
 Once prepared, the team drops off the new client in the group located in the backcountry.
 Operators also help with client exits, parent visits, backup support, and medical evacuations.
 Operators can have the opportunity to cross-train with some in-field needs and help support field instructors with staff support day visits in groups located in the backcountry.
 A typical work schedule is Monday-Friday with most scheduling happening for each day the evening before.
 Work hours each day are based around the type of work needed and flight times for new clients.
 Hours vary from week to week based on logistical needs.
 Flexibility with when work happens during those days is encouraged.
 Weekend work is on a voluntary basis.
 Any work past 40 hours a week is overtime.